 Our introduction and sales of new products that are well received by consumers, both self-branded and Xiaomi-branded, is an important contributor to our sustainable growth.
-We successfully introduced 17 and 18 new product lines in 2016 and 2017, respectively, and in 2018, we have introduced additional new products such as our 21Face smart refrigerator and the Viomi dishwasher and will be launching new products such as our Eyebot smart range hood, VioV smart speaker, and smart mirror, which we expect to drive continued strong growth in our results of operations.
+We have introduced numerous new products over the past several years and will continue to launch additional new products on a regular basis, which we expect to drive continued strong growth in our results of operations.

-As we continue to grow our business and introduce additional new products to improve connectivity and synergies across our Home OS platform and further promote the IoT @ Home lifestyle experience, we expect to deliver further growth through repeat customer purchases, bundled sales, as well as additional monetization of our consumable products and value-added businesses.
+As we continue to grow our business and introduce additional new products, both self-branded and Xiaomi-branded, to improve connectivity and synergies across our IoT @ Home platform and further promote the IoT @ Home lifestyle experience, we expect to deliver additional growth through repeat customer purchases, bundled sales, as well as additional monetization of our consumable products and value-added businesses.